Kalumpang, Indonesia

+Religion

 Kalumpang is predominantly Christian, with few Muslims in the area.
 There are no mosques in the region, which causes some tension between Christians and Muslims.

 The main village in the Kalumpang region is also called Kalumpang, with other villages such as Tambing-Tambing, Buttu, Batuisi, Hinua and Pambentengan mostly lying close to the river, in order to irrigate the rice fields.